vmware-tanzu/tanzu-framework/pkg/v1/tkg/web-libraries/tanzu-ui-api-lib/README.md

 Versioning of this library is set in `tanzu-framework/pkg/v1/tkg/web-libraries/tanzu-ui-api-lib/package.json`.
 It is recommended that you bump the minor version of the library any time that the swagger contract `spec.yaml` is modified which results in regenerating this library.

-## Build Scripts

-Several scripts exist in this project's package.json file, and these are the few that are most relevant to a developer:

-`build-tanzu-ui-api-lib` Generates the swagger models and HTTP methods from `spec.yaml`; executed by `build:all`.

-`link-tanzu-ui-api-lib` Generates symlink within TanzuUiApiLib; executed by `build:all`. `npm link` must still be run on consuming application to complete symlink.

-`build:all` Installs dependencies, builds the project and generates symlink.
-The build artifacts will be stored in the `dist/` directory.